Andrey-Fog/ANSYS-USERMAT-CMSG/README.md

  In source files you can find a APDL script example for 2D cracked body.
 After compiling and attaching present USERMAT subroutine copy [this file](https://github.com/Andrey-Fog/ANSYS-USERMAT-CMSG/blob/main/Source/APDL-%202D%20crack%20example.txt) to ANSYS Mechanical command line.

  ## Research results
  - [Crack tip fields and fracture resistance parameters based on strain gradient plasticity](https://doi.org/10.1016/j.ijsolstr.2020.10.015)

 - [Mode I and mode II stress intensity factors and dislocation density behaviour in strain gradient plasticity](https://doi.org/10.1016/j.tafmec.2021.103128)

+## Acknowledgment
+I want to say thank a lot to ​​​[​Emilio Martínez Pañeda](https://www.empaneda.com/) for the detailed presentation of his methods in open acsess and active assistance.
+This helped a lot in the implementation of CMSG theory into ANSYS.
+This project is reworked his ABAQUS subroutine presented [here](https://doi.org/10.1016/j.ijsolstr.2015.02.010).

 <br>